 - Intern professional indemnity - Up to $20 million in claims and legal costs associated with a claim made against you in the provision of healthcare as a medical practitioner.

 - Unpaid healthcare cover - For those times when you may provide healthcare without being paid, such as an unpaid volunteer at a sporting event.

 - Legal fees cover - Cover up to $500,000 if you are required to participate in a disciplinary, criminal or coronial inquiry.
 There is also cover for up to $150,000 for an employer dispute such as a complaint that arises from your involvement in your hospital’s rotation program.

 - Automatic communicable disease cover - Provides you a lump sum payment of $125,000 in certain circumstances if you contract Hepatitis C, Hepatitis B or HIV.

 Cover is subject to approval and to the terms, conditions and exclusions of the policy.

 6. Do you have any questions on this topic?

 If you would like more information, visit Ahpra's frequently asked questions page or contact Avant’s Medico-legal Advisory Service on 1800 128 268.

 Professional indemnity insurance products are issued by Avant Insurance Limited, ABN 82 003 707 471, AFSL 238 765 (‘Avant Insurance’).
-The information provided here is general advice only and has been prepared without taking into account your objectives, financial situation and needs.
-You should consider these, having regard to the appropriateness of the advice before deciding to purchase or continuing to hold these products.
-For full details including the terms, conditions, and exclusions that apply, please read and consider the relevant policy wording or Product Disclosure Statement, which are available at www.avant.org.au or by contacting Avant Insurance on 1800 128 268.
+The information provided by Avant Insurance is general advice only and has been prepared without taking into account your objectives, financial situation and needs.
+You should consider these, having regard to the appropriateness of the advice before deciding to purchase or continue to hold these products.
+For full details including the terms, conditions, and exclusions that apply, please read and consider the relevant Product Disclosure Statement or policy wording, which are available at www.avant.org.au or by contacting Avant Insurance on 1800 128 268.